AnabellJimenez/GC_Ecommerce/README.md

 User can:
-Register
+Register,
-Log in
+Log in,
-Add items to Cart
+Add items to Cart,
-display items and total price
+display items and total price, purchase items
-purchase items